 Sightpath Medical, LLC v.
 Precision Lens, et al.: Represented Defendants in a business-to-business dispute involving defense of breach of confidentiality agreement, tortious interference with contract, breach of fiduciary duty, and other claims.
 Settlement obtained weeks before trial set to begin.
 (2015)

-Mondelēz International, Inc.: In 2015, lead counsel, together with a team of inside counsel, for Mondelēz International Inc. in a negotiation and/or then potential litigation dispute with Kraft Foods Group, Inc. involving a wide variety of intellectual property and treatment of certain provisions of key contracts impacting worldwide rights.
+Mondelēz International, Inc.: Worked along with a team of inside counsel for Mondelēz International, Inc. in a negotiation and/or then potential litigation dispute with Kraft Foods Group, Inc. involving a wide variety of intellectual property and treatment of certain provisions of key contracts impacting worldwide rights.
 Settlement was reached and involved, among other things, a division of IP by product and country across the world, agreed treatment of certain provisions of key contracts as they relate to contemplated transactions by the involved parties, and future treatment of key contract provisions.
 (2015)

 Kraft Foods Group, Inc./Mondelēz International, Inc. v.
 Starbucks Coffee Company: Counsel represented Kraft in a three-year arbitration regarding a breach of contract after Starbucks unilaterally terminated its agreement, cutting off Kraft’s exclusive rights to sell, market and distribute Starbucks roast and ground coffee in grocery and other retail outlets.
 The arbitration resulted in a $2.7 billion cash award to Kraft.

 Represented mineral rights owners in a putative class action against the State of North Dakota and others for the alleged unlawful taking of mineral interests along navigable waters in the State.
-Our clients claimed that the State and others have wrongfully claimed title to their mineral interests and wrongfully leased those interests for the extraction and production of oil and gas.
+Our clients claimed that the State and others wrongfully claimed title to their mineral interests and wrongfully leased those interests for the extraction and production of oil and gas.
+Case was dismissed.

 Examples of patent litigation representation:

 Amneal Pharmaceuticals and Kashiv Pharma: Represented Amneal Pharmaceuticals and Kashiv Pharma in a Hatch-Waxman patent dispute brought by Purdue Pharma over a generic drug, which successfully concluded.